Get to the job search finish line sooner.

 You should also realize that in many cases, you can still collect partial unemployment insurance benefits while you work a part-time job.

 There are times when temporary gigs and part-time jobs can lead to something better.
-However, in this cost-cutting economy, keep in mind that some employers will do whatever they can to avoid paying benefits.
+However, in a cost-cutting economy, keep in mind that some employers will do whatever they can to avoid paying benefits.
 For that reason – it’s always smart to keep looking for the next open door.

 Don’t rely on just one source for job openings.